 Blood flow to the lungs may depend on a patent ductus arteriosus (PDA).
 This is a small blood vessel that, prior to birth, permits the blood to by-pass the baby’s fluid-filled lungs.
 Normally, one to two days after birth, this vessel closes.
 In some babies with complex single ventricle, closure of the ductus arteriosus removes a necessary part of the blood supply system and can result in very low oxygen levels or shock.
 In this case a medicine called prostaglandin is given to keep the ductus arteriosus from closing.

 How is this problem diagnosed?

 Prenatal diagnosis: Complex single ventricle can be diagnosed before birth by a fetal echocardiogram or heart ultrasound as early as 18 weeks into the pregnancy.
 This test is done when there is a family history of congenital heart disease or when a question is raised during a routine prenatal ultrasound.

-Symptoms: In a newborn baby, usually, cyanosis is what alerts parents or health care providers that the child may have a heart problem.
+Symptoms: In a newborn baby, usually, cyanosis (blue color of the lips and fingernails) is what alerts parents or health care providers that the child may have a heart problem.
 This is most often noted during the first week of life.
 Later on, possible symptoms include rapid breathing, sweating, low energy and poor weight gain.
 If the baby depends on the ductus arteriosus for blood supply to the lungs, it may close during the first week of life causing sudden, severe cyanosis.